Febriez/eroom-docs/project-overview/tech-stack.md

 sequenceDiagram
 participant C as Client
 participant S as Server
-participant CL as Claude AI
-participant ME as Meshy AI
-participant FB as Firebase
+participant CL as Claude Sonnet 4 participant ME as Meshy AI participant FB as Firebase